LASEK

 LASEK cost in Iran

 There is a significant difference between the cost of LASEK in Iran and other countries.
-The most important factors for its low price of it in Iran are:
+The most important factors for the low price of it in Iran are:

 - A large number of LASEK clinics in Iran.